When beginning work with new clients, we immediately engage department heads with a series of fundamental questions. We start by asking:

 - What is the purpose of each process?

 It turns out these are difficult questions to answer.
 Surprisingly, fully understanding the purpose of your work, your department, and even the enterprise is challenging.
-This is truest at the process level.

 The Purpose of a Process